Pentecost 9 year B Sermon

 they’re easily seduced by impostors and idols.

 Jesus…the one sent to save us from ourselves and reveal God to us… warns us that to call someone else a ‘fool’ places us right on the precipice of hell.
 That’s Matt 5:22 if you don’t believe me.
-We’re warned because our arrogance and pride may have blinded us to our own selfish folly and blinded…we could stumble.
+We’re warned because our arrogance and pride may have blinded us to our own selfish folly… and blinded…we could stumble.

 Of course the gist of Jesus’ wisdom…

-to the world…may in fact be…
+is what looks like folly to the world…may in fact be…

-for the world.
+the way of salvation for the world.
 You see from the worlds perspective…the little boy in the story of the loaves and fishes is a fool for sharing his food…and it’s no coincidence the story of Jesus feeding the five thousand is the Gospel story set down for today.

 the work of God…reconciling all creation to himself...